Patriot DaySep 11, 2022

-Over at Arangio Athletic Fitness, one of our clients asked how I'd “audit” a fitness-and-nutrition program to make sure you’re maximizing your efforts while also trying to simplify.
+Recently a client asked how I'd “audit” a fitness-and-nutrition program to maximize efforts while also trying to simplify.

-I'd start by asking you these FIVE questions:
+I'd start by asking you these four questions:

 1. ✏️Do you give your "healthy habits" true focus and your absolute best effort?